Make your money last as long as you do: 5 questions to ask

 4. How can you make your savings and investments last?

-For example, are you making the most of the tax-efficient opportunities available in your country of residence or are you holding onto UK assets that attract higher taxation and maybe even provide less growth?
+You should review whether your savings, investments and assets are working as hard as they can for you and are protected from unnecessary taxation.
+For example, are you making the most of the tax-efficient opportunities available in Portugal/Spain/France/Malta/Cyprus or are you holding onto UK assets that attract higher taxation and maybe even provide less growth?
+If you are a business owner, have you started planning a tax-efficient exit strategy to get the best out of your years of hard work?

 Do not underestimate inflation here too.
 While it is tempting to choose low-risk investments in your later years, your capital still needs to keep pace with the cost of living, and cash in the bank is unlikely to do this.
-Your financial adviser can recommend a diversified investment strategy to meet your situation, goals and risk tolerance.
+Your financial adviser can recommend a diversified investment strategy to meet your situation, goals and risk tolerance

 5. How can you limit the effect of taxation?